tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 Stephenie Meyer: [Breaking Dawn][12]

 Why oh why did I start this series, the first two books were fine but then it became ridiculous.
-Renesmee really&#8230;?
+Renesmee really…?
 Renesmee is a vampire/human hybrid member of the Olympic Coven.
 She is the daughter of Edward Cullen and Bella Swan, and the imprintee of Jacob Black

-Of course after I &#8216;invested&#8217; all the time into the books so far I had no choice to finish it.
+Of course after I &#8216;invested' all the time into the books so far I had no choice to finish it.
 I do not recommend this

 **Peter Benchley**: [Jaws][13]

 The movie was good, the book is even better.
-The book has a chapter which is not in the movie, in this chapter Brody&#8217;s wife and the scientist have an affair.
+The book has a chapter which is not in the movie, in this chapter Brody's wife and the scientist have an affair.
 I highly recommended this book.

 **Steven D. Levitt and Stephen J. Dubner**: [Freakonomics: A Rogue Economist Explores the Hidden Side of Everything][14]